hamzehNsirat/Localized/GradProj_2/Src/Back-End/AnalyticsMap.md

 - Establishment Rate: Rate for Supplier Overall
 - Compliance Rate: for Establishment
 - Number of Quotations: All Quotations Participated In
-- Issues Reported: the Number of Complaints against the Retaler
+- Issues Reported: the Number of Complaints against the Supplier
 ### Row 2:
 - First Compartment: List of Purchases (Quotation Confirmed+Completed) and Done By Retailer (QuotationID,
 - Retailstore Name, Amount, Percentage)